hcadavid/TimeWarpScheduleLibrary/README.md

 #Sample scenario:

-In a simulation of a Workstatio W, at t=0, a man-made manufacturing which takes 120 hours is going to start.
-The employee at W works from Monday to Friday, from 8:00 am to 12:00 and (after lunch) from 1:00p.m. to 5:00 p.m.
+For a simulation, at time=0, an employee is going to perform a task which requires 120 hours.
+This employee works from Monday to Friday, from 8:00 am to 12:00 and (after lunch) from 1:00p.m. to 5:00 p.m.

-In a Discrete Simulation, a Time Warp would require to know, at what value of 't' (in our or minutes) will be the manufacturing process finished?
+In a Discrete Simulation, for a Time Warp, it would be required to calculate, at what value of 'time' (in hours or minutes) will be the employee's task finished?

 #Example of use